deanbilledo/VibeIsOdd/README.md

 # VibeIsOdd

 [![PyPI](https://img.shields.io/pypi/v/vibeisodd.svg)](https://pypi.org/project/vibeisodd/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-> **"Why use math when you can use AI?"**
+> **Why use math when you can use AI?**

-VibeIsOdd is the world's most over-engineered, AI-powered odd number detector.
-Instead of using boring old arithmetic, we ask GPT if your number is odd.
+VibeIsOdd is the most over-engineered way to check if a number is odd.
+Instead of using arithmetic, it asks a large language model (like OpenAI GPT or Gemini) if your number is odd.
 Because, why not?

+## 🤔 What is this?
+A parody Python package that uses AI to answer the age-old question: "Is this number odd?"
+It’s a real, installable package with all the trimmings—just for fun (and maybe a little learning).

 ## 🚀 Installation